PsychNeuro/ed1/book/glossary.md

 is the +paradigm of psychology that followed +behaviorism, overcoming the objection to studying internal mental states in part by adopting information processing models based on the computer technologies emerging in the 1960's.
 Thus, this field focused on the +cognitive processes such as memory, problem solving, and language comprehension that have counterparts in the computer world.

 #### cognitive dissonance
 reflects attempts to maintain a consistent +self-model, in the face of discrepancies between actual behavior and this internal model of the self.
 For example, people will overestimate their interest in a boring task when paid little to perform it, compared to when they are well-compensated.
-See Chapter 9 for more discussion.
+See [@sec:ch-soc] for more discussion.

 #### compression
 is one of the three C's principles, reflecting the strong tendency of the brain to simplify or compress information, to the point that we can actually make sense of it.
 This process starts in the individual +neuron, which receives thousands of inputs and only communicates one output signal.